sayeed1999/lightoj-tutorial-editorial-by-sayeed/LightOJ 1224 - DNA Prefix/en.md

 ### Approach:

 Atfirst, we create a trie for each new testcase.
-A single node of trie data structure will contain a `boolean` variable and an `array` of trie nodes of length `10`.
-The boolean variable will say if a string end on that node or not.
-The `10` size array will be enough for the next adjacent digit of the number because different digits can be atmost ten `(0-9)`.

-The best way to take input of the `n` numbers for each testcase is as strings.
-Because trie deals with the prefix of a string.
-If we want to take `n` numbers as integers, we can.
-Because `integer` data type can hold between `-2147483648` to `+2147483647` which will be enough to hold an integer of length `1-10`.
-But still that won't be a smart approach.

-So we simply take the `n` input numbers as strings and insert into the trie.
-Once the trie is formed, we create a function `isPrefix()` which will check if there is a single number prefix of another number or not in the trie.
-How will the function check?
-The function will traverse the trie, and if there is a single node which has the boolean variable value `true` but more trie nodes emit from that node, this confirms that it is a prefix.

-Example, if our trie consists of two numbers `123` and `12345`, at the node for digit `3`, there is a number ending but still more node coming out from it.
-So, this confirms that the dataset is not consistent.
+A single node of trie data structure will contain an `integer` variable and an `array` of trie nodes of length `4`.
+You may have noticed trie usually contains a `boolean` variable, but I am taking an `integer` instead.
+This is a slight change you need to make for this problem on purpose.
+Because if you look carefully on the problem statement, we don't need the boolean endmark on where a DNA string ends.
+We just need the prefix.
+I used the `integer` variable named 'count' to count the times of each node being visited while inserting the DNA strings into the trie.
+This count variable is dynamically keeping track of a single node being used in how many DNA strings.

 Visualization-
 ```